Table of Contents

 • Important: Call train_sampler.set_epoch(epoch) at the beginning of each epoch to ensure proper shuffling.

-Tip: Pin Memory and Pre-fetch Data Maximizing data throughput is critical for fast training.
+Tip: Pin memory and pre-fetch data for faster data loading.
 Use pin_memory=True and increase the num_workers in your DataLoader:

 train_loader = DataLoader(